rhester72/c64_universal_usb_kb/README.md

 VICE and MiSTer C64 mode on C128 is not well supported due to differences in mapping across the emulators.

 If blink support has been enabled, either the internal RX/yellow LED or the external/keyboard LED (the latter being favored if available) will be used to communicate the current keymap setting via blinking one second after power-up and again upon changes.
-See CONNECTIONS below for details.
+See Connections below for details.

 The currently selected map will be saved to EEPROM and restored each time the keyboard is plugged into USB until changed again.
 EEPROM will accept approximately 100,000 write cycles (or keyboard mapping changes) before failure.